Detecting Perspective Shifts in Multi-agent Systems: Introduction

 One of the most fundamental statistical challenges in studying multi-agent systems is determining if, or when, an agent's (or collection of agents') behavior(s) have changed.
 In this paper, we address this problem in the black-box setting, where an agent’s internal mechanisms are inaccessible and only its inputs and outputs are available for analysis.
 This setting is the most universal and realistic regime for monitoring modern multi-agent systems, given that an agent may be proprietary, may have access to private external tools, or may have access to privileged information.

-\paragraph{Contribution.} As far as we are aware, the framework developed herein -- the Temporal Data Kernel Perspective Space (TDKPS) -- is the first to enable principled statistical inference on general agent dynamics in black-box multi-agent systems.
+\paragraph{Contribution.} The framework developed herein -- the Temporal Data Kernel Perspective Space (TDKPS) -- is the first to enable principled statistical inference on general agent dynamics in black-box multi-agent systems.
 We describe and characterize the statistical properties of the first tests for temporal change detection at the agent- and group-level.